petersaj/neuropixels_trajectory_explorer/README.md

 # Neuropixels trajectory explorer
 Neuropixels trajectory explorer with the Allen CCF mouse atlas or Waxholm rat atlas.

-It was written in MATLAB, but there is a standalone version that does not require MATLAB.
+It was written in MATLAB, but there is a standalone version that does not require MATLAB or a MATLAB license.

 **For instructions, see the [Wiki](https://github.com/petersaj/neuropixels_trajectory_explorer/wiki)**